Touch the Devil

-Touch the Devil is the 42nd book by British writer Jack Higgins, first published in 1982.
+Touch the Devil is the 42nd book by British writer Jack Higgins, first published in 1982 by Collins, and by Stein and Day in the United States.

 Background

 The novel features Liam Devlin, who appears in other novels by Higgins.
 It is the second novel to feature Devlin, but the third in internal chronology.

 It was published in 1982 by Collins and in 1983 by Pan Books.
 Out of print for several years, it was republished in 2008.